Apply for Financial Aid

 Already Completed a FAFSA in the Last Year?

-- Acess your renewal FAFSA and update the information as necessary.
+- Access your renewal FAFSA and update the information as necessary.

 Student Aid Report (SAR)

 You will receive a paper SAR in the mail four to six weeks after filing the paper FAFSA.
-You may also access your SAR online if you have a PIN.
+You may also access your SAR online if you have a FSA ID.
 Read the SAR and make any corrections necessary.

 Master Promissory Note for Stafford Loan